Exotic to standard bottomonium transitions: Dispersive representation for two meson production matrix elements

 where $\bm{Q}^{(l)}(s)=(Q^{(l)}_1,\,Q^{(l)}_2)$ are the so-called subtraction polynomials.
 The $\Omega$-matrix satisfies a set of coupled Muskhelishvili-Omn\`es singular integral equations

 with $\bm{\Sigma}(s)=\text{diag}(\sigma_\pi(s)\theta(s-4m^2_{\pi}),\sigma_K(s)\theta(s-4m^2_{K}))$.
 The two independent solutions are generated choosing the normalization $\bm{\Omega}(0)=\mathbb{1}$.

 In the limit $s\to\infty$ we expect the form factors to go to zero as $1/s$, therefore $\bm{\Omega}^{(l)}\bm{Q}^{(l)}$ should also vanish in the same way.
 If in this limit $\bm{\Omega}^{(l)}\sim 1/s^r$, then $\bm{Q}^{(l)}$ should be a degree $(r-1)$ polynomial.
-If we take the determinant of both sides of Eq.~\eqref{Ap:om:e6} the matrix equation reduces to a one dimensional equation for which an analytical solution is available~\cite{mushi,Omnes:1958hv}.
-The asymptotic behavior can then be obtained~\cite{Moussallam:1999aq}
+If we take the determinant of both sides of Eq.~\eqref{Ap:om:e6} the matrix equation reduces to a one-dimensional equation for which an analytical solution is available~\cite{mushi,Omnes:1958hv}.
+The asymptotic behavior can then be obtained~\cite{Moussallam:1999aq}:

-with $S^0_l$ the S-matrix associated to the T-matrix in Eq.~\eqref{Ap:om:e5b}.
+with $S^0_l$ the S-matrix associated to the $T$-matrix in Eq.~\eqref{Ap:om:e5b}.
 Assuming that the off-diagonal terms of $S^0_l$ vanish in the asymptotic limit, then $\text{Arg}(\text{det}(S^0_l))$ is just the sum of the asymptotic behaviors of the eigen phase shifts.
-Since each component of $\bm{\Omega}$ must vanish at least as $1/s$, Eq.~\eqref{Ap:om:e7} establishes a constrain on the asymptotic behavior of the $T$-matrix in order for solutions of the Muskhelishvili-Omn\`es integral equations to exist
+Since each component of $\bm{\Omega}$ must vanish at least as $1/s$, Eq.~\eqref{Ap:om:e7} establishes a constraint on the asymptotic behavior of the $T$-matrix in order for solutions of the Muskhelishvili-Omn\`es integral equations to exist

 with $n$ the number of open channels considered.
 In the present work we only consider the two-pion and two-kaon channels (i.e. $n=2$), which is an approximation valid only up to a certain value of $s$, therefore any given asymptotic behavior of the T-matrix can only be considered as a model, which we choose to ensure the existence of solutions of Eq.~\eqref{Ap:om:e6}.